GSK-Biostatistics/intro_to_r_and_the_tidyverse_training/README.md

 # Training Materials

-This repo contains the source for the R materials deployed on :
+This repo contains the source for the R materials deployed on : [GitHub Pages](https://gsk-biostatistics.github.io/intro_to_r_and_the_tidyverse_training/)

 # Editing the Materials (Branching Strategy)

-NEVER edit the 'main' or 'preview' branch directly.
-Always create a new branch by forking the 'preview' branch and work on changes there.
+NEVER edit the 'main'  branch directly.
+Always create a new branch by forking the 'main' branch and work on changes there.

 1. Make your updates to the qmd files
 2. Render/serve the book locally
 3. Generate the course script
-4. Create the manifest file
 5. Commit and push changes
-6. Copy the new course script to the shared location on WARP (if you have permission, else contact the directory owner)

-## Updating the Rmd files
+## Updating the Qmd files

 The training materials are compiled as a Quarto book document.
 Everything is now triggered from `_quarto.yml`.

-Note that exercise solutions are provided within the Rmd files but they are not included in the published bookdown (`echo=FALSE`).
+Note that exercise solutions are provided within the Qmd files but they are not included in the published bookdown (`echo=FALSE`).
 In order to update the solutions in the course script (`full_script.R`) you must update these hidden code chunks.

 ## Local rendering